ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Database_Access.md

 The solution to this (and the ability to scale CS with an arbitrary number of servers) is to have some kind of networked file server.

 CS directly supports use of Mongo, Postgres, MySQL,and MsSQL databases as file servers.
-Instead of writing the users’s state record to the local file system, it writes it as a record in the database.
+Instead of writing the users's state record to the local file system, it writes it as a record in the database.
 That record will be overwritten each volley with the changed state.
 There is no accumulation of prior state data.
 Nor are user logs ever written there.